CybOXProject/cyboxproject.github.io/maturity-spectrum/index.md

 title: CybOX Maturity Spectrum
 ---

 To help the broader community and ourselves assess the current state of CybOX, we've developed a three-tiered “maturity spectrum” for categorizing the major entities and their corresponding models.
-This is based on three factors:
+This is based on the following factors:

 * The relative sense of community agreement/disagreement with regards to the data model and what it's attempting to model (i.e., does it make sense? is it accurate?).
 * The relative semantic completeness of the model around the entity (i.e., does it, without any doubt, completely capture the properties of the entity?).